RBowind/Quantum-entanglement/ARTS/week-4/week-4.md

  [code](https://github.com/RBowind/RBlog/blob/master/ARTS/week-4/sum4.go)

 ## Review
-I believe that most of us are 996 because of their ineffectiveness.
+I believe that most of us are 996 because of our ineffectiveness.
 We can't focus on the main task .
 We are interrupted all the time.
 Why?
 We should find the solutions from ourselves.
 [The Average Employee Works 3 Hours Out Of Every 8](https://medium.com/swlh/the-average-employee-works-3-hours-out-of-every-8-135f2f042268)